HTLC

 THEORY CORNER

-If you want to learn more about how spiro is designed and why it can be a good tool for learning and making… we invite you to think with these ideas.
+We invite you to think with this section about how Spiro is designed and why it can be a good tool for learning and making.
+You might also use the ideas and designs behind Spiro Inquiry to create other learning activities.

-Constructionism as a theory and a design principle: Spiro as a good tool for learning, play, exploration, & making
+Constructionism as a theory and a design principle: Spiro as a good tool for learning, play, exploration, and making

-Support for making environments nurture equity and inclusion
+Support for making environments nurture equity and multiple ways of knowing

-The collaboration and communication that can happen when learners are engaged in Spiro is a particularly good way to support equity and inclusion within maker spaces.
-Specifically, support for equity and inclusion can happen through countering racialized discourses about who can develop complex mathematical ideas, how mathematical inquiries can begin, and highlighting the diverse forms that mathematical thinking can take.
-Spiro activities in maker spaces can become an example of nurturing cultural ways of knowing intertwined with constructionism (Hooper, 1998).
+The exploration, collaboration, and communication that can happen when learners are engaged in Spiro Inquiry are particularly good ways to support equity and inclusion within maker spaces.
+Spiro Inquiry activities in maker spaces can become an example of how to nurture “cultural ways of knowing intertwined with constructionism” (Hooper, 1998).
+Specifically, there are three dimensions of equity that educators can use Spiro to support:

 AUTHOR'S CORNER